 Natalie spent her formative years in Little Rock public schools and University of Arkansas at Little Rock where she saw first hand the discrepancies in public funding and how they affect the education of our young people even in the same school district.
 Not one to be deterred she found opportunities to expand her mind and fill in the gaps by involving herself in extracurricular activities like sports and student government.

-In 2015, Natalie began her career as a realtor.
-She used her new occupation to drive her passion for helping families obtain stable homes.
-She made it her mission to help Arkansans accomplish their first step in the American Dream.
-In 2020, Mayor Frank Scott, Jr. Appointed Natalie to the City of Little Rock Land Bank Commission.
-During the social unrest of the summer of 2020, Natalie played an active role in bridging the gap of communication between communities of color and local elected leaders.
+In 2015, Natalie started her career as a Realtor and used her new occupation to drive her passion for helping families obtain stable and affordable homes.
+Using her space of influence to teach the importance financial stability in communities often left behind.
+She made it her mission to help Arkansans accomplish its first step in the American Dream.

 In 2021, the President of the Little Rock Branch of the NAACP appointed James to serve as Chair of the Branch Political Action Committee.
 In this role, James repeatedly defended attacks on women's healthcare, voting rights, LGBTQ Arkansans, Small Business owners, criminal justice reform.
-As a champion for criminal justice reform, she led the unsuccessful efforts during the Arkansas 93rd General Assembly to hold law enforcement officers accountable and to end qualified immunity in the wake of tragic police killings across the country.
+As a champion for criminal justice reform, she led unsuccessful efforts during the Arkansas 93rd General Assembly to hold law enforcement officers accountable and to end qualified immunity in the wake of tragic police killings across the country.

 She sought to make sense of it all.